gowtham949/Business-Insights-360/README.md

 ## Acknowledgements

-We would like to thank the data analysis and IT teams for their support in creating this report.
+A huge shoutout to my mentors, Hemanand Vadivel and Dhaval Patel at Codebasics for their invaluable support and guidance. for analysis and their support in creating this report.

 ---